 Delete your Bibblio catalogue to remove all content items stored

-Whether it's an article recommending staging content, or a quick start installation gone wrong, you might be required to delete your Bibblio catalogue and start fresh.
+Whether it's an article recommending staging content, or a Quick Start installation gone wrong, you might be required to delete your Bibblio catalogue and start afresh.

 Bibblio stores a text version of your blog posts, articles, etc. called content items in order to make meaningful connections between them.
 These content items are kept in a catalogue that is unique to your account and only accessible to you.
 All the content items stored in a catalogue can potentially appear in each other recommendations.

-Now that you know your catalogue ID, go to Storing Data > Catalogues > Delete a catalogue.
+Now that you know your Catalogue ID, in the API documentation menu click Storing Data > Catalogues then scroll to and click Delete a catalogue.